2024–25 Calgary Flames season

 The 2024–25 Calgary Flames season was their 45th season in Calgary, and their 53rd season for the National Hockey League (NHL) franchise that was established on June 6, 1972.
-This season was overshadowed when their former star player Johnny Gaudreau was killed with his brother Matthew on August 29, 2024, when a suspected drunk driver collided with their bicycles from behind.
-The team dedicated the season in his memory.
+Their season was overshadowed by a tragedy, where their former star player Johnny Gaudreau and his brother Matthew were killed when suspected drunk driver Sean Higgins struck their bicycles from behind with his vehicle.
+The team dedicated the season to Johnny's memory.

-On April 15, despite winning against the Vegas Golden Knights in a shootout, the Flames were eliminated from playoff contention for the third consecutive season after the Minnesota Wild and St. Louis Blues won their respective games earlier.
-They did finish the season with 96 points, tying the 2014–15 Boston Bruins, 2017–18 Florida Panthers, and 2018–19 Montreal Canadiens for the most points by a team that missed the playoffs.
+Despite earning 96 points, they failed to qualify for the playoffs for the third consecutive season, tying the 2014–15 Boston Bruins, 2017–18 Florida Panthers, and 2018–19 Montreal Canadiens for the most points by a team that missed the playoffs.